soundpress/RulesOfNYC/docs/c32/index.rst

 *§ 7-03 Choosing Community Service.* ::

-(a)  Except as provided in 48 RCNY § 7-07, a Respondent eligible for Community Service as set forth in 48 RCNY § 7-02 must appear before a Hearing Officer who will offer the Community Service option, either on the hearing date specified in the summons or prior to the hearing date.
-Respondent must make the choice of Community Service in person and cannot do so by remote method of adjudication such as mail, online or by phone.
+(a) A Respondent eligible for Community Service as set forth in 48 RCNY § 7-02 will receive a Decision that gives Respondent the option either to complete Community Service by a specified date or to pay the applicable monetary civil penalty.
+If the Respondent wants to perform Community Service, the Respondent must contact the Community Service Provider to schedule Community Service.

-(b) Where a Respondent has chosen the option of Community Service, pursuant to subdivision (a), a Hearing Officer will issue a Decision that orders completion of the Community Service by a specified date and orders that the applicable monetary civil penalty be reinstated if Respondent fails to complete the Community Service by the specified date.
-The monetary civil penalty will be due and owing thirty (30) days from the date of the Decision or thirty-five (35) days if the Decision is mailed.
+(b) If the Respondent fails to complete the Community Service as set forth in 48 RCNY §§ 7-04 and 7-05, the applicable monetary civil penalty will be reinstated.
+The monetary civil penalty will be due and owing thirty (30) days from the date of the Decision, or thirty-five (35) days if the Decision is mailed.